Vibrant and Warm Destination

 By Inspector 76

-If you are visiting Tampa for the first time, chances are your itinerary will include a day of sightseeing in Ybor City, the historic cigar-making district established by Vicente Martinez Ybor in 1886.
-In the very heart of the district you'll find the Columbia Restaurant , founded in 1905 by Casimiro Hernandez and owned and operated by fourth and fifth generations of the founding family.
+If you are visiting Tampa for the first time, chances are your vacation itinerary will include a day of sightseeing in Ybor City, the historic cigar-making district established by Vicente Martinez Ybor in 1886.
+In the very heart of the district you'll find the Columbia Restaurant , founded in 1905 by Casimiro Hernandez and owned and operated by the fifth generation of the founding family.
 Latin traditions run deep in both the Spanish and Cuban cuisine created from family recipes, and in the excitement generated by flamenco dancers.
 Sample tapas classics such as black bean cakes, empanadas or chicken croquettes, then try a robust seafood, pork and chicken paella entrée or Casimiro Hernandez's red snapper casserole.
-This 52,000-square-foot restaurant with 15 dining rooms and patios sprawled over an entire city block is the flagship of a fleet of six other restaurants in central and south Florida.
+This 52,000-square-foot restaurant with 15 dining rooms and patios sprawled over an entire city block is the flagship of a fleet of seven other restaurants in Florida.

-Brick walls, tiled floors, dark wood tables and chairs, and vintage pendant lights present the perfect backdrop for casual dining at Carmine’s on 7th Avenue in Ybor City.
+Brick walls, tiled floors, dark wood tables and chairs, and vintage pendant lights present the perfect backdrop for casual dining at Carmine’s on 7th Avenue in Ybor City, which offers many things to do after dinner.
 Spanish, Cuban and Italian fare are the specialties of the house at this spacious eatery that’s been family-run since 1948.
 Besides expected but still satisfying menu items like Cuban sandwiches, mojo-marinated roast pork, eggplant parmigiana and an array of pasta dishes, you’ll want to try the deviled crab, a local favorite, as well as crab meat pasta, which is available only on Friday and Saturday.
 Top off your savory meal with something sweet; the caramel flan is a perfect accompaniment.

 With its upscale décor and Mediterranean-influenced new American cuisine, downtown's Mise en Place caters to diners who tend to be adventurous in palate and spirit.
 Fresh local ingredients are the foundation for lunch and dinner originals that include sous vide lobster with spicy edamame dumplings, seared foie gras with pickled plums and Kobe New York strip with duck fat roasted fingerling potatoes.
 The “Get Blitzed” tasting menu pairs selected samples of Chef Marty Blitz's weekly specials with complementary wines.